ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Client Responsibilities

-Clients MUST ensure that the key configuration they select for generating encapsulated requests is integrity protected and authenticated so that it can be attributed to the oblivious encapsulation resource; see {{key-configuration}}.
+Clients MUST ensure that the key configuration they select for generating encrypted requests is integrity protected and authenticated so that it can be attributed to the oblivious encapsulation resource; see {{key-configuration}}.

 Since clients connect directly to the proxy instead of the target, application